spectrocloud/librarium/packages/docs/content/09-registries-and-packs.md

 ## Overview

-A pack is a collection of files like manifest files, helm charts, ansible roles, configuration files, etc. It is the building block of a cluster profile to create layers such as the operating systems, Kubernetes, network, storage, and add-ons.
-Ansible roles, if provided, are used to customize cluster VM images whereas Kubernetes manifests and helm charts are applied to the Kubernetes clusters after deployment.
+A pack is a collection of files such as manifests, helm charts, ansible roles, configuration files, etc. It is the building block of a cluster profile to create layers such as operating system, kubernetes, network, storage, and add-ons.
+Ansible roles if provided, are used to customize cluster VM images whereas kubernetes manifests and helm charts are applied to the Kubernetes clusters after deployment.

-It is a collection of metadata definition as an implementation for a layer.
-In other words, a pack is a set of options for the layers.
-It has to be remembered that the packs can only contain non-conflicting layer options.
-For example, a pack can have either Calico or Flannel for the CNI layer, but not both.

-Read more about packs [here](/introduction/concept-overviews#packregistry-publicandprivate).

 ## Structure